bodylabs/monocle/README.md

 1. Install [Visual Studio Express 2013 for Windows Desktop][vstudio].
 2. Install the Kinect SDK.
 3. Clone the repository and update the submodule.
-5. Open anb build the solution.
+5. Open and build the solution.
 The app will automatically install all the remaining dependencies.